DISCERNING READERS

 Mr. J. C. Penney delivered the following dedication speech in Coopers Plains, New York, June 30, 1957.
 This is his speech in its entirety.
 Paragraph headings were added by Peter E. Greulich and are his sole responsibility.

-J. C Penney's Tom Watson Memorial Homestead Eulogy
+J. C Penney's Eulogy at the Tom Watson Memorial Homestead Dedication

 • Tom Watson's Business Reached Way Beyond his Corporation